-Each credit represents 10 hours of notional full-time (FT) student learning activity.
-Each module is worth 20 credits which means you will study 200 hours per module.
-Six modules per SCQF level equates to 1200 hours of study at each level.
+Each credit represents 10 hours of notional full-time (FT) student learning activity (1 hours x 1 credit = 10 hours).
+Each module is worth 20 credits which means you will study 200 hours per module (10 hours x 20 credits = 200 hours per module) which imply 6 modules per SCQF level equates to 1200 hours of study at each level.

-Per semester.
+Per semester

-You will take 3 modules per semester (semester = 12 weeks).
-This means 3 modules x 200 hours per module = 600 hours per semester.
-Divide by 12 weeks = 50 hours per week.
+You will take 3 modules per semester (12 weeks = semester).
+This mean 3 modules x 200 hours per module = 600 hours per semester.
+Divide by 12 weeks = 50 hours per week!
 It would therefore not be possible to study full time and to work full time.
 It should be noted that all learning activities are included within this, i.e. managed learning time, directed student activities and time spent in private study, revision, preparation for assessment, etc.

-Modules and mode of study.
+Modules and mode of study

-Each module is designed to achieve 20 credits (i.e., 200 hours of student activity) and there are 6 modules per level, 3 each semester.
+Each module is designed to achieve 20 credits, i.e. 200 hours of student activity and there are 6 modules per level, 3 each semester.